 - Generous twist of salt and black pepper

 Rich with gut-boosting collagen, this slow-cooked oxtail casserole is brought to you by James Hearfield, Head Tutor here at the Daylesford Cookery School.
-Slowly cooked for 5 hours with fresh thyme and homemade bone broth, enjoy serve with well-seasoned buttered greens and a delicious Parmesan polenta.
-The perfect warming dish for cold wintry days or alternatively, make in the summer and pull the meat from the bone to turn into burgers or a delicious filling for pasta.
+Slowly cooked for 5 hours with fresh thyme and homemade bone broth, enjoy it served with well-seasoned buttered greens and a delicious Parmesan polenta.
+The perfect warming dish for colder days or alternatively, make in the summer and pull the meat from the bone to turn into burgers or a delicious filling for pasta.